carloslabra/pa-documentation/manual/post/post_processing_options_frame5.md

 # Advanced

-This section give access to advanced features of P4, like overwrite particle variables or groups.
+This section give access to advanced features of Particle-Analytics, like overwrite particle variables or groups.

 ![Screenshot](img/p4_settings_frame5.png)